-Though tea and tea culture in China and Japan are well known and well cataloged, the tea and tea culture of Korea is often a different story.
+Though tea and tea culture in China and Japan are well-known and well-cataloged, the tea and tea culture of Korea is often a different story.
 Korea’s tea and tea culture have certainly been influenced by its two neighbors but it has also developed and is redeveloping and rediscovering its tea and tea culture, too.
-Korean tea has gone through several forms of evolution and continues to evolve and develop every day.

 Table of Contents